atsis98/academic-kickstart/content/home/experience.md

   location = "Hyderabad, India"
   date_start = "2020-01-10"
   date_end = ""
   description = """ Under the guidance of Prof. K.R.C.
 Murthy and Prof. Y.V.D.
-Rao, I designed and ran flow simulations on a novel laparoscopic surgical device, which combines the functionality of a forceps, a suction-irrigation apparatus and a Carbon Dioxide insufflator.
+Rao, I designed and ran flow simulations on a novel laparoscopic surgical device, which combines the functionality of a forceps, a suction-irrigation apparatus, and a Carbon Dioxide insufflator.
   Responsibilities include:

   * Design of the novel instrument